sophiajt/rust_proposals/api_front_page_guidelines.md

 # Detailed design

-The front page of the crate has should cover four main points.
+The front page of the crate should cover four main points.
 In this RFC, we cover each in turn.

 * [Introduction text to the crate](#introduction-text-to-the-crate)
 * [First Example](#first-example)